 Each lesson includes numerous opportunities for children to be active.
 This ranges from drama task, debates, real-life scenarios and discussions of misconceptions.
-Fifteen minutes is always provided at the end of each session for children (from the summer term in Year 1) to write or draw in their 'Let's Talk' journals (a class journal is shared by the teacher for the Reception children and at the start of Year 1).
-Scaffold sheets with relevant questions and vocabulary are provided to support those still learning how to journal.
-Above all, children are encouraged to explain how the lesson is relevant to their lives and how they will use the content discussed to develop.
+Time is always provided at the end of each session for children (from the summer term in Year 1) to write or draw in their 'Let's Talk' journals (a class journal is shared by the teacher for the Reception children and at the start of Year 1).
+Above all, children are encouraged to explain how the lesson is relevant to their lives and how they will use the content discussed to develop their understanding.